bheklilr/pyarkansas-website/pinaxcon/templates/static_pages/terms_and_conditions.md

 * Permission required: Ask before photographing
 * Opt-out: Photographs are never okay, don't ask

 Attendees who are not visibly signaling their preference should be asked for permission before photographing.
 There is no prior opt-in for audio or video recordings.
 You must always ask before recording.

 The event may have one or more staff taking photographs and/or audio or video recordings during the event.
 These staff will respect attendees' preferences regarding photography and recordings.

 The only exception is for recordings of talks given at the event where attendees who ask questions of the presenter may be included in the talk recording.

-If Software Freedom Conservancy or North Bay Python organizers chooses to publish photographs and recordings taken by event staff, we will publish them under a Creative Commons license.
-Conservancy and North Bay Python further reserve the right to use those photographs and recordings in promotional materials to promote North Bay Python and/or the use of free and open source software.
+If Software Freedom Conservancy or PyArkansas organizers chooses to publish photographs and recordings taken by event staff, we will publish them under a Creative Commons license.
+Conservancy and PyArkansas further reserve the right to use those photographs and recordings in promotional materials to promote PyArkansas and/or the use of free and open source software.

 If there is a violation of this policy, event organizers will request that the photograph be removed from any sites where it was posted and deleted from the devices.
-In the event that this request is ignored or further violations occur, the participants violating this policy may be sanctioned or expelled from the conference without a refund or banned from future North Bay Python events.
+In the event that this request is ignored or further violations occur, the participants violating this policy may be sanctioned or expelled from the conference without a refund or banned from future PyArkansas events.

 Media
 -----